2018 Genesee Fieldhouse Indoor Baseball Tournament Rules

-- A maximum of 6 innings or 75 minutes for all ages whichever comes first.
+8. A maximum of 6 innings or 75 minutes for all ages, whichever comes first.
 A game ends once the 75 minutes are up.
-If the home team is up to bat and is behind at time limit, they will be allowed to finish their half inning, unless the home team is behind by more than 5 run differential (as there only 5 runs allowed maximum per at bat), at that point they will be allowed to bat until time limit is reached.
-Any runs that are scored will count towards each team’s run differential.
+If the home team is up to bat and is behind at time limit, they will be allowed to finish their half inning, unless the home team is behind by more than the 5 run differential, in that scenario the game will end.
 Games can end in a tie.
 If the visiting team is up to bat and the time limit is reached, the game will end, and the score will revert to last completed inning.
 Games will be played to time-limit to give maximum chances to the players.

 In 14U and High School Baseballa batted ball that hits the top of the dome will be playable, and if dropped the runners can advance as long as the ball is in fair territory.
 If a ball hits the top of the dome, lands in fair territory and spins foul prior to passing 1st or 3rd base, it will be up to umpire judgment to determine if the ball is fair or not (similar to outdoors).